Welcome to today's edition of the Rush 24-7 podcast.

 It's the eradication of dignity.

-The more the government does the less the individual has to do, the less he will do, she will do.
+The more the government does, the less the individual has to do, the less he will do, she will do.

-Which leads me to something you started this is another thing you got to love about Ed Gillespie Pew.
+This is another thing you've got to love about Ed Gillespie View.

-Well, we've brought together, as you know, and with your help, Mary, as a member of the board, a really stellar group of people of faith who are leaders in their communities, former elected officials, the former mayor of Boston and ambassador to the Holy See for President Clinton, Raymond Flynn, and the former Secretary of Veterans Affairs and former ambassador to the Holy See for President Bush, Jim Nicholson.
+Well, we've brought together, as you know, and with your help, Mary, as a member of the board, a really stellar group of people of faith who are leaders in their communities, former elected officials, the former mayor of Boston and Ambassador to the Holy See for President Clinton, Raymond Flynn, and the former Secretary of Veterans Affairs and former Ambassador to the Holy See for President Bush, Jim Nicholson,

 Multi-denominational.